mdiin/pdf-stamper/README.md

 [![Issues ready for development](https://badge.waffle.io/mdiin/pdf-stamper.png?label=ready&title=Ready)](https://waffle.io/mdiin/pdf-stamper)
 [![Issues in progress](https://badge.waffle.io/mdiin/pdf-stamper.png?label=in%20progress&title=In%20progress)](https://waffle.io/mdiin/pdf-stamper)

+# NOTE: This is still in very early stages of development.

+Active development is happening mostly in branches, and only when I can find the time.

 # pdf-stamper

 Combine JSON template description with PDF template files and input data to